-Such person shall be given a paper ballot and provide, subject to the penalties for making false statements pursuant to § 24.2-1016, on a green envelope supplied by the State Board, the identifying information required in § 24.2-652 on the envelope, including his social security number, if any, full name including the maiden or any other prior legal name, date of birth, complete address, and signature.
-Such person shall be asked to present one of the forms of identification specified in subsection B of § 24.2-643.
-If he is unable to present one of these forms of identification, he shall sign a statement, subject to felony penalties for false statements pursuant to § 24.2-1016, that he is the named registered voter who he claims to be, and the The officers of election shall note on the green envelope that the required statement was signed in lieu of presenting whether or not the voter has presented one of the specified forms of identification.
+Such person shall be given a paper ballot and provide, subject to the penalties for making false statements pursuant to § 24.2-1016, on a green envelope supplied by the State Board, the identifying information required on the envelope, including his social security number, if any, full name including the maiden or any other prior legal name, date of birth, complete address, and signature.
+Such person shall be asked to present one of the forms proof of identification as specified in subsection B of § 24.2-643.
+The officers of election shall note on the green envelope whether or not the voter has presented one of the specified forms proof of identification.
 The officers of election shall enter the appropriate information for the person in the precinct provisional ballots log in accordance with the instructions of the State Board but shall not enter a consecutive number for the voter on the pollbook nor otherwise mark his name as having voted.
 The officers of election shall provide an application for registration to the person offering to vote in the manner provided in this section.